alfonsobries/vue-tailwind-docs/content/workflow.md

 If the variant object has more than one truthy value it will take the first one.
 </tip>

-To better exemplify the example above take a look at this one that has harcoded values:
+To better exemplify the example above, take a look at this one that has hardcoded values:

 ```html
 <t-alert